LTUC/amman-dotnet-401d2/Curriculum/Class03/LAB.md

 - When running your application, it should activate the user interface without any direct code manipulation

 ## Breakdown
 This lab will test and practice your analytic and problem breakdown skills.
+It will also be your first approach at system design.
 Look at the **base functionality** first, and then build from there.
 I will give you the first few (suggested) steps, and see if you can continue from there.
 You do not have to follow these steps but it's a good place to start if you get lost.

 1. Get your System.IO working
 	- Be sure you can create a file (with default words), read the file in, Add new words to the file, and delete the file.